 Focus on Nutrition

 Your body needs fuel to perform at its best.
-A balanced diet supports energy levels and recovery.
-This makes workouts more effective.
-Research shows proper nutrition boosts endurance and muscle growth by up to 30%.
+A balanced diet supports energy levels and recovery, making workouts more effective.
+Studies have shown that foods can boost stamina and muscle growth by as much as 30%.
 Focus on foods that power your goals.

 Eating for Optimal Performance

 Timing is key.
 Eat a mix of carbs and protein 1–3 hours before exercise.
-After working out, refuel within 30 minutes with protein like grilled chicken or Greek yogurt.
-Add complex carbs such as quinoa or sweet potatoes for sustained energy.
+After planking, the body can refuel within 30 minutes with protein like grilled chicken or Greek yogurt.
+Include wholesome carbs like quinoa or sweet potatoes for an enduring energy boost.
 Avoid heavy meals right before activity.

 Meal Prep Tips for Busy Schedules